-1) Grow plants that save you money.
+Grow plants that save you money.
 Mix herbs and veggies in with flowering plants to get used out of flower beds.
 Spinach is my favorite filler plant because it has a high nutrition value for the space it takes up and is cheaper to grow at home.
 If you are on SNAP benefits you can buy food bearing plants and seeds with your benefits.
-This plan of action can help you get back on your feet faster by allowing you to grow your families food yourself.
+This is a great benefit that helps many families get back on their feet and off of aid as their food budget drops.

-2) Check the Orphan corner of your local garden center.
+Resue clearance and dying plants for pennies on the dollar.
 These plants need a little love but, in the end, you can bring them back to full glory.
 Just prune away the rough spots to encourage growth, provide plants with the right growing environment, and breath new life into them.
 The best thing you can do is look up each plant and learn a thing or two about them.
 At the end of the year grow trees and perennials that will grow back next spring on clearance for big savings in your garden.

-3) Visit local sales as late as possible on the last day.
+Visit local sales as late as possible in the last day.
 This is a great way to get discounted plants that the seller does not want to cart home.
-Don;t be afraid to haggle a bit at farmers markets and such.
+Don’t be afraid to haggle a bit at farmers markets and such.
 Just be sure to keep your offers polite.

 Sometimes you need to spend money to save money